dmuth/twitter-sentiment-analysis/README.md

 This will start up several Docker containers in the background running various Python scripts and a copy of Splunk.
-To access Splunk, go to http://localhost:8000/ and log in with default credentials of `admin/password`.  **Do not expose this port to the Internet.
+To access Splunk, go to http://localhost:8000/ and log in with default credentials of `admin/password` and *immediately* change your password.  **Do not expose this port to the Internet.
 Use nginx with HTTPS as a proxy if you do!**

 ### Exporting the Password file